-At INF Congress 2015 new Rules were approved for implementation in International Matches from January 1 2016.
+The International Rules Advisory Panel met in 2019 to discuss the rule book.
+They made amendments to the 2018 version of the rules which took effect from 1 January 2020.
 The rules of Netball are set out in the International Rules of Netball book available from Sports Distributors - click here to purchase a hard copy.

 Please note the printable version is strictly for non-commercial use and not for re-print or sale.
 The copyright and intellectual property rights for the Rules of Netball are owned by INF.

 Below is a summary of some of the key rules:

 Two umpires have control of the game and make the on-court decisions about the run of play.

 Play is started with a pass from the centre circle – this is called the centre pass.
 There is a centre pass at the beginning of each quarter and half, and after each goal is scored.
 The teams take turns making the centre pass.
 The person making the centre pass must stand in the centre circle.
 The opposing centre can stand anywhere in the centre third but all other players must stay in the goal thirds until the umpire blows the whistle to start play.
 The centre pass has to be received in the centre third.